 MR MARVIS is run by a small enthusiastic team of perfectionists.
 Being based in the centre of Amsterdam, we of course get to the office by bike.
-Together we work every day to live up to our promise to create MR MARVIS’ perfect shorts.
+Together we work every day to live up to our promise to create MR MARVIS’ perfect shorts and trousers.
 It is this promise that drives us to continuously improve our products, choice of materials, production methods and ways of working.

-The fact that we do not change the fit of our shorts, doesn’t mean that we do not improve our products.
+The fact that we do not change the fit of our shorts & trousers, doesn’t mean that we do not improve our products.
 We do - especially when it comes to sustainability.

 - Aafke, Head of Design